CSA-OCP-GER/chatbot-development-hands-on-day/README.md

 As a first step, we need to lay out the foundation for our bot.
 This means getting a basic bot running, enable basic CI (Continuous Integration) via `git`.
 In order to move to the next step, you should be able to check off the following items:

-* You have a simple Echo Bot running on App Service (if you want, you can also try a Function Bot)
+* You have a Bot running on App Service (based on the `Basic` template in the Azure Portal)
 * You should be able to deploy code change to your bot via local Git deployment
 * You should be able to test your bot locally before pushing to Azure
 * Your bot should persist its state in an Azure Table